All Episodes

 All the train spotters getting upset.

-Just like, narrow that, you can't do that.
+just like narrow that you can't do that.

-No one will believe them to begin with.
+No one will believe them.

-It'll be the canary in the coal mine for the decline.
+They'll be the canary in the coal mine for the decline.

 Four.